A Linear-Time 1.5-Approximation for Broadcasting in k-Cycle Graphs: Conclusion

 \section{Conclusion}

-In this paper, we designed a simple linear-time algorithm for the broadcast time problem in general $k$-cycle graphs.
+In this paper, we designed a simple, linear-time algorithm for the broadcast time problem in general $k$-cycle graphs.
 Further, we showed that the given algorithm is a $(1.5-\epsilon)$-approximation algorithm.
-This improves the previously best known approximation ratio of 2, found in \cite{k-cycle-2-approximation} and generalized for cactus graphs in \cite{cactus-telephone-broadcasting}.
-However, the complexity of the broadcast time problem in $k$-cycle graphs is still open.
-There is also no known inapproximability lower bound for this problem.
-This leaves several potential avenues for further research.
-It could be possible to devise an exact polynomial-time algorithm for this problem.
-Another potential direction for future research is to build upon the techniques used in \cite{broadcasting-struct-restrictions} to prove the NP-hardness of the broadcast time problem in $k$-cycle graphs.
-The lack of any known inapproximability lower bound also leaves an opportunity to improve the known approximation ratio or to introduce such a lower bound.
-Another future direction is, of course, to extend this $(1.5-\epsilon)$ approximation to general cactus graphs.
+This improves the previously best known fixed-ratio approximation guarantee of 2, found in \cite{k-cycle-2-approximation} and generalized for cactus graphs in \cite{cactus-telephone-broadcasting}.
+It also represents the simplest algorithm with the lowest time-complexity for achieving a 1.5-approximation, even considering the recent PTAS found in \cite{bringolf2026hardnessapproximationbroadcastingstructured}.
+Moreover, due to the known NP-completeness of the problem \cite{bringolf2026hardnessapproximationbroadcastingstructured} and the existence of a PTAS, a natural direction for future work is to improve the approximation ratio of efficient fixed-ratio algorithms.
+Another future direction is to extend this $(1.5-\epsilon)$-approximation ratio to general cactus graphs. \begin{credits}